Business Strategy for Lawyers

 Students taking this course should have completed a course (or its equivalent) in introduction to microeconomics as an undergraduate and be comfortable with use of graphs.

-Analytical Methods serves as a prerequisite.
+The prerequisite for Business Strategy is either a) Analytical Methods OR b) an undergraduate course in economics.
 Students that currently hold an MBA or enrolled in the JD-MBA program may not take this course.
 THIS IS A FAST TRACK COURSE.
-Please note: 1) the last day of class is October 22; 2) the final exam will be held the week of October 26; and 3) an extra required class session will be held on Thursday, September 10, at 5:30pm to 8 pm.
+Please note: 1) the last day of class is October 22; 2) the final exam will be held the week of October 26; and 3) an extra required class session will be held on Tuesday, September 8, at 6:00 pm to 8:30 pm.

 Please note that course organization and content may vary substantially from semester to semester and descriptions are not necessarily professor specific.
 Please contact the instructor directly if you have particular course-related questions.